Luke-SNAW/Luke-SNAW.github.io/vault/dev.javascript.tools.visual.md

 - [WinBox](https://github.com/nextapps-de/winbox) is a modern HTML5 window manager for the web.
 - [Tesseract.js](https://github.com/naptha/tesseract.js) - Pure Javascript OCR for more than 100 Languages 📖🎉🖥
 - [PhotoSwipe](https://github.com/dimsemenov/photoswipe) — JavaScript image gallery and lightbox
+- ✨ [Viselect](https://github.com/Simonwep/selection) - A high performance and lightweight library to add a visual way of selecting elements, just like on your Desktop.

 ## Canvas